DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

 ### Privacy and Privacy Laws

-Consitional Bill of Rights in the US does not explictly provide for a right to privacy, however the right has been upheld by numerous courts and is vigorously pursued by organizations such as the American Civil Liberties Union (ACLU).
+Constitutional Bill of Rights in the US does not explicitly provide for a right to privacy, however the right has been upheld by numerous courts and is vigorously pursued by organizations such as the American Civil Liberties Union (ACLU).

 Some US Laws that have elements dedicated to privacy: